Stacktical/stacktical.github.io/_posts/2021-11-12-stacktical-dsla-developer-guide-p2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 #### Quick start

-You are going to end up with three console tabs open at then end of this walkthrough.
+You are going to end up with two console tabs open at then end of this walkthrough.
    * One that is your main working tab for the DTK repo (stacktical-dsla-developer-toolkit)
-   * One for running a ganache instance for a local blockchain
    * One for running the external adapter (for your local Chainlink node)

 Okay, let's go!